trekco/teamspeak-notifier/README.md

 # TeamSpeak Notifier
-Sends notifications when someone connects/disconnect from teamspeak server
+Sends notifications when someone connect/disconnect from a teamspeak server

-Build
+### Build

 1. Go to: